Yasmani Grandal Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.41 team ERA ranks 19th across all league pitching staffs.
+- The Mets' 4.37 team ERA ranks 18th among all league pitching staffs.

+- Mets pitchers combine to give up 123 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

+- Quintana makes his first start of the season for the Mets.

 © 2023 Data Skrive.
 All rights reserved.